roynulrohan/4U-midterm-project/README.md

 This is a program I worked on for ICS-4U.
 The purpose of the program is to handle data of students and store them into files.
-I demonstrate reading/writing/editing binary files, pointers, C++ structs, function prototypes, string manipulation, string formatting, and arrays.
+I demonstrate reading/writing/editing binary files, operator overloading, pointers, C++ structs, function prototypes, string manipulation, string formatting, and arrays.